n0tnull/Adebar-wiki/Known Issues.md

 If your device is rooted, you can work around this using [Xposed](http://repo.xposed.info/module/de.robv.android.xposed.installer) with the [Backup All Apps](http://repo.xposed.info/module/com.pyler.backupallapps) module, which I tested successfully.
+The [XInstaller](http://repo.xposed.info/module/com.pyler.xinstaller) module also contains a corresponding switch, and thus might work as well (not tested by me).

 ## Backup of each app has to be confirmed separately